What is a VPN on iPhone? Your simple guide to iOS privacy

 If those features matter to you, then yes, a VPN is still very beneficial.
 The answer to “Do I need a VPN on my iPhone?” often comes down to your specific needs beyond basic Safari browsing.

-A: Modern VPN apps for iOS are pretty well-optimized.
-While any app running in the background can use some power, the impact from a quality VPN is usually not dramatic for most users.
+Modern VPN apps for iOS are pretty well-optimized.
+While any app running in the background can use some power, the impact on battery life and connection speed from a quality VPN is usually not dramatic for most users.
 Some apps even have battery-saving modes or use efficient protocols to minimize drain.

-A: You can find free VPNs on the App Store, but I strongly advise extreme caution.
-Many come with big limitations on speed, data, or server choice.
-Worse, some free VPNs might log your activity, show intrusive ads, or even sell your data.
+You can find free VPNs on the App Store, but I strongly advise extreme caution.
+Many come with big limitations on connection speed, data, or server choice.
+Worse, some free VPNs might engage in activity logging, show intrusive ads, or even sell your data.
 For the best security and peace of mind on your iPhone, Safelyo generally recommends investing in a reputable paid VPN service.

-A: The easiest way is to look for the small "VPN" icon in the status bar at the top of your iPhone screen.
-Most VPN apps also clearly display a "Connected" status.
-For an extra check, you can quickly search "what is my IP address" in Safari before and after connecting to see if your IP has changed to a IP address VPN or not.
+The easiest way is to look for the small “VPN” icon in the status bar at the top of your iPhone screen.
+Most VPN apps also clearly display a “Connected” status.
+For an extra check, search “what is my IP address” in Safari before and after connecting.
+This shows if your IP has switched to a IP address VPN or not.

-A: Apple doesn't offer a traditional, standalone VPN service.
-They have iCloud Private Relay (part of paid iCloud+ subscriptions), which enhances privacy for Safari traffic, but it's not a full-featured VPN that covers all apps or lets you choose server locations.
-(We covered the differences in detail in section 5).
+Apple doesn’t offer a traditional, standalone VPN service.
+They have iCloud Private Relay (part of paid iCloud+ subscriptions), which enhances privacy for Safari traffic, but it’s not a full-featured VPN that covers all apps or lets you choose server locations.

-A: If you're using a VPN app, simply open the app and tap the "Connect" button.
-If you've set up a manual configuration, go to Settings > General > VPN & Device Management > VPN, and toggle the switch next to your VPN configuration to the "on" position.
-(Section 6.1 and 6.2 cover this in detail!).
+If you’re using a VPN app, simply open the app and tap the “Connect” button.
+If you’ve set up a manual configuration, go to Settings > General > VPN & Device Management > VPN, and toggle the switch next to your VPN configuration to the “on” position.

 8. Conclusion